Elite-Modding-Team/ThaumicTweaker/README.md

 ## Enhancements
 **NOTE:** All enhancements listed in this category are enabled by default.

+- **Eldritch Crab:**
+  - Rotates dead Eldritch Crabs all the way to match the death animations of spiders, silverfish and endermites
 - **Focus Effects:**
   - Revamps the cast sounds of certain focus effects to provide better variety (Break, Earth, Exchange, Frost, Heal, Rift)
   - Adds impact sounds to various focus effects that lack any (Break, Earth, Exchange, Fire, Flux , Frost, Heal, Rift)
   - Makes several focus mediums play additional cast sounds to differentiate them (Bolt, Cloud, Mine, Spellbat)
-- **Eldritch Crab:**
+- **Gui Adjustments:**
-  - Rotates dead Eldritch Crabs all the way to match the death animations of spiders, silverfish and endermites
+  - Adjusted Pech Trade, Arcane Bore, and Advanced/Basic Automated Crossbow Gui position to match other inventories

 ---